Skip to content

 2.3 Plain Text Logs vs. JSON Format Logs

-Both plain text logs and JSON format logs have their own advantages and disadvantages.
-The choice can be made based on the actual situation.
+Plain text logs and JSON format logs each have their own advantages and disadvantages.
+You can choose based on actual circumstances.

-For example, if the scale of the developed system is small, the system is a monolithic application without complex processing and third-party log systems are not introduced, plain text logs are sufficient.
-For distributed systems, microservices scenarios, and environments where third-party log systems are already set up, consider using JSON format output.
+For example, if the system scale is small, the system is a monolithic application, without complex processing, and without introducing third-party log systems, plain text is sufficient.
+For distributed systems, microservices scenarios, or systems where third-party log systems are already set up, consider using JSON format output.

-If conditions permit, the log module of the business system can be modified to allow different log formats based on configurations.
-This allows plain text logs to be output locally during development without connecting to third-party log systems, while JSON format logs are output in production environments.
+If conditions allow, you can modify the log module of the business system so that it outputs different formats of logs according to configuration.
+This enables the output of plain text logs locally during development without connecting to a third-party log system, while outputting JSON format logs in production environments.

-It can be said that logs without labels are almost worthless.
-For example, in Web applications, multiple users and requests access the system simultaneously.
-Consider the following two concurrent request scenarios with the output logs:
+It can be said that logs without tags are almost worthless.
+For example, in Web applications, multiple users and requests inevitably access the system simultaneously.
+Imagine the following two concurrent request scenarios producing logs:

 Text Only